-If you are working on cinema studies research and not sure where to begin, the reference sources listed here can help.
+If you are working on media or cinema studies research and not sure where to begin, the reference sources listed here can help.
 Reference sources include encyclopedias, bibliographies, filmographies, and more, each of which may be more or less well-suited to your research needs.
 For example, encyclopedias, dictionaries, and companions are useful for familiarizing yourself with key concepts or figures, while bibliographies are most useful when looking for resources related to a topic.

 Most of the sources listed here are available online or located in the Wells Library Reference Reading Room on the first floor of the East Tower.
 Materials in the Reference Reading Room cannot be checked out of the library so plan to consult, scan, or copy them in the library.